elegant-scipy/elegant-scipy/markdown/preface.markdown

 We were also pretty excited about the new `@` *matrix multiplication* operator introduced in Python 3.5 in 2015.
 Check out chapters 5 and 6 for some examples of this operator in use!

-Possibly the biggest improvement in Python 3 is its support for Unicode, a way of encoding text that allows one to use not just the English alphabet, but rather any alphabet in the world.
+Possibly the biggest improvement in Python 3 is its support for Unicode, a way of encoding text that allows not just the English alphabet but any alphabet in the world.
-Python 2 allowed you to define a Unicode string, like so:
+Python 2 allows you to define a Unicode string, like so:

 ```python
 beta = u"β"
 ```

-But in Python 3, *everything* is unicode:
+But, in Python 3, *everything* is Unicode:

 ```python
 β = 0.5
 print(2 * β)
 ```

-The Python core team decided, rightly, that it was worth supporting characters from all languages as first-class citizens in Python code.
+The Python core team decided, rightly, that it was worth supporting characters from all languages.
-This is especially true now, when most new coders are not coming from English-speaking countries.
+This is especially true now, when most new coders are coming from non-English-speaking countries.

-Nevertheless, this update broke a lot existing code, and adding insult to injury, to date, Python 3 code runs slower than the equivalent Python 2 program — even when many already complained that Python was too slow.
+Nevertheless, the introduction of Python 3 broke a lot existing code.
+Adding insult to injury, Python 3 codes run slower than the equivalent Python 2 ones to this date — and there were already many complaints about Python being too slow.
-That's certainly not motivating for someone who has to put work in to make their library work in Python 3, and it's left many continuing to use Python 2.7, refusing to upgrade.
+This is certainly not motivating for someone who has to put work in to make their library work in Python 3.
+Indeed,  many continue to use Python 2.7, refusing to upgrade.

 Given the divided state of the community, many developers now write code that is compatible with both Python 2 and 3.

 For new learners, the right thing to do is to use Python 3.
 It is the future of the language, and there is no sense in adding to the dead weight of Python 2 code littering the interwebs (including much from your authors!).
-In Elegant SciPy, we're going to use Python 3.5.
+In *Elegant SciPy*, we will use Python 3.5.

-However, if you *must* use Python 2, you can make most of the code in this book compatible with Python 2, assuming you have the following imports at the start of your code:
+If you *must* use Python 2, adding the following makes most of the codes in the book compatible with Python 2:

 ```
 from __future__ import division, print_function
 from six.moves import zip, map, range, filter
 ```

-A word of warning for Python 2.7 enthusiasts: chapters 5 and 6 rely heavily on the new `@` *matrix multiplication* operator (mentioned above), which is only available in Python 3.5+.
+A word of warning for Python 2.7 enthusiasts: chapters 5 and 6 will rely heavily on the new `@` *matrix multiplication* operator (mentioned above), which is only available in Python 3.5+.
-Trying to use `@` in earlier version of Python will give you a nasty syntax error.
+Using `@` in an earlier version of Python will give you a nasty syntax error.
-To make the code in these chapters work with Python 2.7 you will have to use the `.dot` method of NumPy arrays and SciPy matrices, which is decidedly inelegant.
+To make the codes in these chapters work with Python 2.7, you will have to use the `.dot` method of NumPy arrays and SciPy matrices, which is decidedly inelegant.
 More on how to do this in chapter 5.

-For more reading, you might like to check out Ed Schofield's python-future.org, and Nick Coghlan's book-length guide on the transition [^py3].
+For more on this topic, you might want to check out Ed Schofield's python-future.org, and Nick Coghlan's book-length guide on the transition [^py3].

 ## SciPy Ecosystem and Community

-SciPy is a major library with a lot of functionality.
+SciPy is a major library with a lot of functionality, a true killer app when combined with NumPy.
-Together with NumPy, it is one of Python's killer apps.
-And such a killer app has launched a vast number of related libraries that build on this functionality.
-You'll encounter many of these throughout this book.
+It has launched a vast number of related libraries that build on this functionality, many of which you will encounter throughout this book.

-The creators of these libraries and many of their users gather at many events and conferences around the world.
+The creators of these libraries, as well as many of the users, gather at events and conferences around the world.
-These include the yearly SciPy conference in Austin, EuroSciPy, SciPy India, PyData and others.
+These include the yearly SciPy conference in Austin, EuroSciPy, SciPy India, PyData, and others.
-We highly recommend attending one of these, and meeting the authors of the best scientific software in the Python world.
+We highly recommend attending one of these and meeting the authors of the best scientific software in the Python world.
-If you can't get there, or simply want a taste of these conferences, many [publish their talks online](https://www.youtube.com/user/EnthoughtMedia/playlists).
+If you can't get to one of these or simply want a taste of these conferences, check out the [talks published online](https://www.youtube.com/user/EnthoughtMedia/playlists).

 ### Free and open-source software

-The SciPy community embraces open source code.
+The SciPy community embraces open-source software development..
-The source code for nearly all SciPy libraries is freely available to read, edit and reuse by anyone.
+The source codes for nearly all SciPy libraries are freely available to read, edit, and reuse by anyone.

 So, why open?

-If you want others to use your code, one of the best ways to achieve this is to make it free.
+If you want others to use your code, make it free. **FREE OR OPEN?**
-If you use closed source software, but it doesn't do exactly what you want to achieve, you're out of luck.
+If you use closed-source software and it doesn't do exactly what you want, then you're out of luck.
-You can email the developer and ask them to add a new feature (this often doesn't work!), or write new software yourself.
+You could email the developer and ask them to add a new feature — this rarely works! — or write new software yourself.

-If the code is open source, you can easily add or modify its functionality using the skills you learn from this book.
+If, however, the code is open source, you could easily add or modify its functionality using the skills you learn from this book.
+Having access to the source code can expedite the debugging process as well.

-Similarly, if you find a bug in a piece of software, having access to the source code can make things a lot easier for both the user and the developer.
-Even if you don't quite understand the code, you can usually get a lot further along in diagnosing the problem, and help the developer with fixing it.
-It is usually a learning experience for everyone!
+Even if you don't quite understand the code, you can usually get a lot further along in diagnosing the problem and help the developer fix it — a learning experience for everyone!

 #### Open Source, Open Science

-In scientific programming, all of these scenarios are extremely common and important: scientific software often builds on previous work, or modifies it in interesting ways.
+In scientific programming, all of these **WHICH?** scenarios are extremely common and important: scientific software often builds on previous work, or modifies it in interesting ways.
-And, because of the pace of scientific publishing and progress, much code is not thoroughly tested before release, resulting in minor or major bugs.
+And, the pace of scientific research renders thorough, pre-release testing of codes impossible, resulting in many bugs.

-In science, another great reason for making code open source is to promote reproducible research.
+Another great reason for making scientific codes open source is to promote reproducible research.
-Many of us have had the experience of reading a really cool paper, and then downloading the code to try it out on our own data.
-Only we find that the executable isn't compiled for our system.
-Or we can't work out how to run it.
+Many of us have had the experience of reading a cool paper and downloading the accompanying code to try it out, only to find out that the executable isn't compiled for our system.
+Perhaps the software isn't easy to run.
-Or it has bugs, missing features, or produces unexpected results.
+Perhaps it has bugs or missing features.
+Perhaps it produces unexpected results.

-By making scientific software open source, we not only increase the quality of that software, but we make it possible to see exactly how the science was done.
+Making scientific software open-source not only improves the quality of that software but also shows us how the science was done.
 What assumptions were made, and even hard-coded?
-Open source helps to solve many of these issues.
+Open source helps to solve many of these issues. **WHICH ISSUES?**
 It also enables other scientists to build on the code of their peers, fostering new collaborations and speeding up scientific progress.

 #### Open Source Licenses